valeriupredoi/LUMI_ESMValTool/README.md

 ## Project-wide ESMValTool

-Accessing ESMValTool on LUMI is easy, if you are a member of project `project_462000432`, and have access to `/project/project_462000432/`.
+Accessing ESMValTool on LUMI is easy, if you are a member of project `project_462000432`, and have access to the project's shared directory `/project/project_462000432/`.
 All you need to do is to add the local module's path to the existing module infrastructure, then just load the `esmvaltool` module: